What is amenity housing?

 Apply for an amenity or sheltered house

-Once the area housing office has processed your housing application, a member of staff will visit you at home within 6 weeks to complete our assessment.
+Once the area housing office has processed your application, a member of staff will visit you at home within 6 weeks to complete an assessment.